A cone restriction estimate using polynomial partitioning: -broad estimate implies linear restriction

 We are now ready to apply rescaling.
 Introduce a new coordinate $\tilde\omega$ such that then one has where Observing that $\{\tilde\omega:\,\omega\in\tau\}$ is contained in a constant dilation of the tilted cone $\mathcal{T}$, say, $5\mathcal{T}$, there holds where $G'_\tau (\tilde\omega)$ is a function on the dilated cone $5\mathcal{T}$ such that $G'_\tau (\tilde\omega)=G_\tau (\omega)$ on the dilated $A\tau$ and $0$ elsewhere.
 We then apply $A^{-1}$ to rotate $5\mathcal{T}$ back to the vertical position, which leads to

 We now end up with a restriction problem on $5\mathcal{C}$, while in the physical space the linear transformation has sent the ball $B_R$ into a tube of dimension $RK^{-1}\times\cdots\times RK^{-1}\times RK^{-2}\times R$.
 There is still an obstruction preventing us from directly using the induction assumption: this tube is not contained in a ball of radius less than $R/2$.
-Fortunately, this can be easily overcome by covering the tube with no more than $C_0$ balls of radius $R/C_0$, $1<C_0 << K$.
-The fact that one cannot reduce to $O(1)$ many balls of radius $CRK^{-1}$ shows a key difference between the cone problem and the case of the paraboloid.
+Fortunately, this can be easily overcome by covering the tube with no more than $C_0$ balls of radius $R/C_0$, where $1<C_0 \ll K\ll R$.
 For each ball $B_{R/C_0}$, one can also assume that it is centered at the origin, as translation in the physical space corresponds to modulation in the frequency space which doesn't change the $L^q$ norm.
 By the symmetry of $B_{R/C_0}$ and Lemma \ref{rotation invariant}, the induction assumption implies that Then, collecting the equalities above,

 Plugging this back into (\ref{long}), one has Observe that there are $\lesssim K^{n-2}$ sectors $\tau$ in total and recall that $p\leq q$, H\"older's inequality implies that Plugging this into the inequality above, one has where the dependence on $q$ in the exponent of $K$ cancels out.